This article explains the 3 steps it takes to make your first project in cove.tool.

 II.
 Selecting a Building Location

 When starting a new project, users will be required to add a building's location in the form of a street address or as geo-coordinates (examples below).
 This input will select the nearest and most recent weather file, align the project with regional manufacturing costs and utility rates, carbon benchmarking using the Architecture 2030 methodology, and also site your building in its real-world context.
-Not much decision making is required here, just have where your building will be located is need to create the environment for your energy model.
+Not much decision-making is required here, just where your building will be located is needed to create the environment for your energy model.

 Once the geometry has been loaded into the Daylight Page, if the placement in the site is incorrect, use this video tutorial to edit the scene.